“How much will bankruptcy hurt my credit?”

 Sure, there is a temporary “dip” in the credit score during the 3-4 months you are completing your bankruptcy before receiving your discharge.
 But, that is a small price to pay for wiping out your debts and seeing the large FICO gains about one years’ time.

-BUT WON’T BANKRUPTCY STAY ON MY CREDIT FOR TEN YEARS?
+HOW LONG WILL BANKRUPTCY STAY ON MY CREDIT REPORT?

 It is true that a Chapter 7 bankruptcy can be reported on your credit for up to 10 years after your bankruptcy filing date.
 A Chapter 13 filing can be reported for up to seven years after your filing date.